 Be up front with any retirement community or nursing home about your loved one’s alcohol-induced dementia.
 Not every community is aware of this condition, nor will they have the resources in place to provide proper care.
 If they can’t provide the necessary support, ask them to help you find a place that can.

-Visit the National Council on Alcoholism and Drug Dependence for tips on how to have open discussions with your loved one.
+Visit the NIH National Institute on Alcohol Abuse and Alcoholism for tips on how to have open discussions with your loved one.
 It’s important that they know they’re supported.

 Are you or someone you know dealing with alcohol-induced dementia?
 Please help end the stigma by sharing your story.